gong-dennis/dennisgong/content/posts/2025-10-19--Patent mining/2025-09-11---patent mining.md

 So today's question is: how do you systematically search the patent literature?
 Today, I will review 9,776 patents published in the last 6 months and see if we can discover any alpha.

-### How do patents in the life sciences actually work?
+## How do patents in the life sciences actually work?

-I am in no ways a lawyer, but with ChatGPT I can LARP.

 There are two major types of patents: method of use and composition of matter.
 The latter, are generally considered stronger.